Adding an Auto Sequential Field to your Maintenance Application

 There will be many times when, on any data entry screen, you will want your key field to automatically query the database to see what the last number being used was and increase that by one.
 Using an Auto Sequential field will eliminate your end users from having to select their own key field, and it will also eliminate the need for you to create an external object that would accomplish this.

-In the documentation below, we will create an Auto Sequence field for our New Customer Data Entry screen.
+In the documentation below, we will create an Auto Sequence field for our New Order Entry screen.

 Select the appropriate file and fields.
-In our case we will select Customer Number, Name, Address, and Phone.
+In our case we will select Order #, Customer #, Order Date, Ship Date.
 We will also sequence by Customer Number.

 Note: Since this field will be written to the database, the "Field Type" must be set to "Update".
 In addition, this field must be a numeric sequence key to utilize the auto-sequence functionality.

 At run time, we are shown this screen:

 The last record in the file for Customer Number was 102061, so our application received the next one available 102062.

 Common question — How do I remove the Autosequence row from displaying on the page?
 My users don't need to see this number.